Look Outside: Endings

 However, if Sam defeats the astronomers' angelic form, he ascends into the sky, and the Visitor speaks to him.
 After questioning Sam on the nature of various things, the Visitor explains that it does not want to hurt life, but that it had never seen anything like it before and wanted to observe it, its worldwide effects being unintentional.
 The Visitor decides it would be best for humanity if it left Earth, lastly informing Sam that the eye he sees is not its true form, offering to show him what it really looks like.
 If Sam accepts its offer, the true gargantuan extent of its appearance is revealed, but Sam's mind is utterly destroyed, with his body becoming a rapidly growing monster that proceeds to spread across Earth and eradicate humanity.
 If Sam declines its offer, the Visitor leaves, and Sam finds himself to have transformed into a powerful, monstrous creature, similar to that which is seen in the previously mentioned ending.
 Despite this, Sam retains his sanity, gaining the ability to control all of his new form at once, and uses his now considerable power to bring supplies and aid to survivors across the Earth.
 One quarter of humanity is left dead from the disaster, but with Sam spearheading the reconstruction of all cities, society is soon fully rebuilt, and Sam becomes a godlike entity that continually aids humanity.

 If Sam manages to find and meet Sybil in person, she can be made to reveal that she has information that is dangerous to all mankind, and has forced herself to forget it.
-If Sam accepts to keep this information hidden, he can inform the lead astronomer of Sybil's survival.
-Doing so will cause the astronomers to regain their sanity in their divine form, and confront the Visitor themselves, before returning to become a savior of humanity, with Sam and his allies surviving and moving on after the Visitor departs.
+If Sam agrees to keep this information hidden, he can inform the lead astronomer of Sybil's survival.
+Doing so will cause the astronomers to regain their sanity in their divine form once defeated, and confront the Visitor themselves, before returning to become a savior of humanity, with Sam and his allies surviving and moving on after the Visitor departs.